 Sample Answer:

-Marking Notes: Open with a thesis line (tired working-class father whose scepticism is also his protection), carry four to five evidence beats (the grimy face, the thick-neck grunt, the snap of wild stories, the weekly pilgrimage, Geoff's he'd like to), and close with the latent-tenderness reading.
-Quote at least one verbatim phrase.
-Examiners reward both the thesis-evidence-evaluation arc and the textual quotation.
+Marking Notes: Open with a thesis (tired father whose scepticism is also protection), give four evidence beats (grimy face, thick-neck grunt, wild stories, Geoff's he'd like to), and close with the latent-tenderness reading.
+Quote one verbatim phrase to secure the marks.

 Common Mistakes Students Make in Going Places Answer Writing

 Watch Out 1 - Treating the canal scene as a failed meeting.
-The chapter never agreed that Casey would turn up.
-He was not invited; the meeting was a fantasy.
-Writing that Casey did not come as if the appointment were real costs the analysis mark.
-Impact: minus 2 marks out of 6.
+Casey was never invited; the meeting was Sophie's fantasy.
+Writing Casey did not come as if it were real costs the analysis mark.
+Impact: minus 2 marks.

 Watch Out 2 - Calling Sophie's father cruel.
-He is short-fused and sceptical, but the chapter shows him as a tired working man whose scolding is also his way of protecting Sophie from the neighbourhood's mockery.
-Geoff's he'd like to line is the chapter's invitation to read him sympathetically.
+He is short-fused but the chapter shows a tired working man whose scolding also protects Sophie.
+Geoff's he'd like to line invites a sympathetic reading.
 Impact: minus 1 to 2 marks.

 Watch Out 3 - Confusing Casey's club with his country.
-Casey plays his club football for United (an English club) but his international football for Ireland.
-The exam question asks about country, not club.
+Casey plays club football for United but international football for Ireland.
+The question asks about country, not club.
 Impact: minus 1 mark.

 Question Type Distribution in Class 12 English NCERT Solutions Chapter 8 Going Places